kyverno/website/content/en/docs/Writing policies/generate.md

 Use of a `generate` rule is common when creating net new resources from the point after which the policy was created.
 For example, a Kyverno `generate` policy is created so that all future namespaces can receive a standard set of Kubernetes resources.
 However, it is also possible to generate resources into **existing** resources, namely the Namespace construct.
 This can be extremely useful when deploying Kyverno to an existing cluster in use where you wish policy to apply retroactively.

 Normally, Kyverno does not alter existing objects in any way as a central tenet of its design.
-However, using this method of controlled roll-out, you may use `generate` rules to create new objects into existing namespaces.
+However, using this method of controlled roll-out, you may use `generate` rules to create new objects into existing Namespaces.
 To do so, follow these steps:

-1. Identify some Kubernetes label or annotation which is not yet defined on any Namespace but can be used to add to existing ones signaling to Kyverno that these namespaces should be targets for `generate` rules.
+1. Identify some Kubernetes label or annotation which is not yet defined on any Namespace but can be used to add to existing ones signaling to Kyverno that these Namespaces should be targets for `generate` rules.
 The metadata can be anything, but it should be descriptive for this purpose and not in use anywhere else nor use reserved keys such as `kubernetes.io` or `kyverno.io`.

-2. Create a ClusterPolicy with a rule containing a `match` statement which matches on kind Namespace as well as the label or annotation you have set aside.
-In the `sync-secret` policy below, it matches on not only namespaces but a label of `mycorp-rollout=true` and copies into these namespaces a Secret called `corp-secret` stored in the `default` Namespace.
+2. Create a ClusterPolicy with a rule containing a `match` statement which matches on kind `Namespace` as well as the label or annotation you have set aside.
+In the `sync-secret` policy below, it matches on not only Namespaces but a label of `mycorp-rollout=true` and copies into these Namespaces a Secret called `corp-secret` stored in the `default` Namespace.

 ```yaml
 apiVersion: kyverno.io/v1